John S. Fossey: Recognition

 Fossey received a Japan Society for the Promotion of Science postdoctoral fellowship in 2004, and its Bridge Fellowship in 2010; he is chair of the alumni executive committee of the society in the UK and Republic of Ireland.
 He is also the international student tutor and international representative for the school of chemistry in the University of Birmingham.

 He has received funding from the JDRF, CRUK, Leverhulme Trust, the EPSRC, the Royal Society, the Sasakawa Foundation, and the National Natural Science Foundation China.
 He was a member of a team headed by Tony D. James which received the Daiwa Adrian Prize in 2013 for research into 'chemonostics'.
 In 2016, he received the Czarnik Emerging Investigator Award for work on catalysis and sensing.

 He was awarded the CRUK Pioneer Award in 2018 to support his research in establishing early detection potential from single molecule chemosensors.
 He is the principal investigator of a JDRF project focused on translating boronic acid-mediated recognition to smart drug delivery for diabetes.

+Personal life

+Fossey met his wife Rumi while working in Japan.
+They had three children together, Karen, Toby and Edwin.

+Fossey died on Friday 15 April 2022 at the age of 44.